JBoggsy/CozmoSoar/README.md

 An integer, either 0 for false or 1 for true.
 Indicates whether Cozmo thinks it's been picked up off a surface.

 #### [pose](http://cozmosdk.anki.com/docs/generated/cozmo.util.html#cozmo.util.Pose)
+Provides information about the location and orientation of Cozmo, objects, and faces.
+Pose values are calculated by Cozmo relative to where Cozmo is on start-up, and the rotation is relative to Cozmo's initial heading.
+However, if Cozmo is de-localized, all existing pose information is invalidated, and a new origin is generated.
+Pose information includes:
+* `x`: A float indicating the distance in millimeters between the origin and Cozmo (or the object/face) on the x axis.
+* `y`: A float indicating the distance in millimeters between the origin and Cozmo (or the object/face) on the y axis.
+* `z`: A float indicating the distance in millimeters between the origin and Cozmo (or the object/face) on the z axis.
+* `rot`: The heading of Cozmo (or the object/face) in radians.

 #### [robot-id](http://cozmosdk.anki.com/docs/generated/cozmo.robot.html#cozmo.robot.Robot.robot_id)
 An integer.
 The internal id number of the robot.